 TIP - If the job does not contain already contain pivot points, you can select other points in the map and use them to define pivot points.
-See To define pivot points from other map points, page 15.
+See To define pivot points from other map points, page 18.

-- Tap ≡ and select Auto stake / Pivot points and select the points: - a.
-Set the Selection method to either Prefix or Suffix so it matches the naming convention of the points in your job. - b.
-Enter the Pivot points prefix/suffix.
-Tap Next.
-All points in the job with the correct prefix/suffix are listed. - c.
-If required, select and delete any points that do not require staking. - d.
-Tap Next.
+- Tap ≡ and select Auto stake / Pivot points and select the points: - Set the Selection method to either Prefix or Suffix so it matches the naming convention of the points in your job. - Enter the Pivot points prefix/suffix.
+Tap Next. b.
+All points in the job with the correct prefix/suffix are listed. - If required, select and delete any points that do not require staking. c. - Tap Next. d.